 Building Championship Teams

 When Mason played for San Antonio in 2009-10, Howes was a guest of Spurs Coach Gregg Popovich for the start of training camp.
-Tommy Sheppard, the Washington Wizards’ vice president of basketball operations, invited Howes to Washington’s 2009 rookie camp and 2010 training camp.
-He has for the last four summers participated in the invitation-only University of Florida coaches’ clinic.
+He has also been a guest of Tommy Sheppard, the Washington Wizards’ vice president of basketball operations, for rookie and training camp since 2009.
+From 2010-14, Howes participated in the invitation-only University of Florida coaches’ clinic.

 Howes worked as head JV and assistant boys varsity coach at Our Lady of Good Counsel High School when it was in Wheaton, Md.
-During his three seasons (1995-98), he helped the Falcons achieve a local Top 20 ranking each year.
+During his three seasons (1995-98), he helped the Falcons achieve a Top 20 local ranking each year.
 He coached a host of NCAA Division I players, including Mason (Virginia), Monroe, Hunt, Gist (Maryland), Omari Isreal (Loyola, Md.) and Gini Chukura (Maryland).
-Another player, Kevin App, is an assistant coach at Army.
+Another player, Kevin App, is head coach at Williams College.

 In 1998, Howes served as an assistant in the prestigious Capital Classic high school All-Star game.
 The contest featured NBA veteran Troy Murphy.
 Howes was on Lonergan’s staff for the following two seasons and then returned to Good Counsel before rejoining the Cards in 2001.